JoakimKv/flask_mysql_with_blogs/README.md

 - To enable scripts (if necessary): Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

-- To activate script / environment: venvflask1\Scripts\activate
+- To activate script and environment: venvflask1\Scripts\activate

 - To install packages: pip install -r requirements.txt